shaotao1988/Full-stack/Redis-Learning/persistence.md

 As Redis memory use grows over time, so does the time to perform a fork operation for the BGSAVE, this may cause the system to pause for periods of time, which could degrade Redis's performance to the point where it's unusable.

+Fork time of Redis process: 10-20ms per Gb of memory that Rdeis is using.

 While snapshots are great when we can deal with potentially substantial data loss in Redis, we can use append-only file persistence to allow Redis to keep more up-to-date information about data in memory stored on disk.

 ```